 And after you’re done with the first task, remember to reward yourself with a nice cup of coffee or a funny cat video 😀

-Use the pretty printable weekly to-do list (The Alastair Method) I’ve created shown in this post!
+Want to use the pretty printable weekly to-do list (The Alastair Method) shown in this post?

-As a bonus you’ll get the printable in few different colors .
+As a bonus, you’ll get the printable list in a few different colors.

 Note: Instant digital downloads – nothing will be shipped.